OpenZeppelin/openzeppelin-foundry-upgrades/DEFENDER.md

     }
 }
 ```
-Then run the script as in Example 1.
+Then run the script as in Example 1, and go the resulting URL to review and approve the upgrade proposal.

 ### Non-Upgradeable Contracts